 3. Expanding public knowledge of OCHI and available services

 A number of the newspapers around the state continued to give us support in our effort to inform the public of our phone number.
-There were spots on a number of television stations regarding the office and our mission.
-In addition, the Department's outreach staff were available for regular talk radio spots around the state.
+OCHI received coverage on a number of television stations regarding the office and its mission.
+In addition, the Department's outreach staff continued to make themselves available for regular talk-radio spots around the state.

 Status report of OCHI toll-free telephone number